 - Merge Imports - Setting to determine if imported items are to be merged into the existing list or placed into an automatically generated "import folder".

 - Sync Override - Ignore the Edge settings and just assume that Edge synchronization is enabled.
 Useful when making repeated changes to the sync system.

 - Backup Database - Makes a backup of the Edge database, settings, and files.
 You will be prompted for a location to store this backup.

-- Restore Database - Restores the Edge database, settings, and files from a backup file.
+- Restore Database - Restores the Edge database, settings, and files from a backup file (from the same version of Edge only).
 You will be prompted for the location of the backup.
 This action is immediate and does not require that you perform a "Save Changes" action.
 A restore operation will completely discard all changes made by both Edge and EdgeManage that have occurred since the date of the backup.